sonakshmi277/AptiAce/README.md

 ## AptiAce
-This is a web-based aptitude preparation platform designed to help users practice chapter-wise multiple-choice questions (MCQs).
+This is a web-based aptitude preparation platform designed to help users practice chapter-wise multiple-choice questions.
 The platform allows an admin to input and manage questions while users can access them for learning and practice.

  ### Features
    #### Chapter-wise MCQs – Questions categorized based on different aptitude topics.